UConn Huskies women's basketball: 2016–2017: Shocking Final Four Loss

-After easy wins in both conference regular season and conference tournament, UConn entered the NCAA tournament unbeaten, #1 overall and once again a heavy favorite to win it all; the season came to an unexpected end when Mississippi State's Morgan William hit a buzzer-beater to give its team a 66–64 overtime victory in the NCAA Final Four.
-The loss ended the streak at 111 consecutive wins, an all-time record not only for college basketball games, but also for any team sport played at college level.
+After easy wins in both the conference regular season and conference tournament, UConn entered the NCAA tournament unbeaten, #1 overall, and once again a heavy favorite to win it all.
+They easily won their region and advanced to their 10th straight Final Four after defeating #10 seed Oregon 90–52 in the Elite Eight.
+However, the season came to an unexpected end when #2 seed Mississippi State's Morgan William hit a buzzer-beater to give its team a 66–64 overtime victory over UConn in the NCAA Final Four.
+The shocking loss ended UConn's winning streak at 111 consecutive wins, an all-time record not only for college basketball, but also for any team sport played at the college level.